chetanb-11/ExpensePilot/README.md

 # ExpensePilot – Full Stack Expense Management

 ExpensePilot is a modern full-stack application for managing and tracking personal and business expenses.
 The backend is built with Spring Boot (Java & Maven), providing a REST API for all expense operations.
-The frontend dashboard is powered by Next.js (TypeScript), automatically generated and styled via [v0.app](https://v0.app) and deployed on Vercel, offering a beautiful, responsive UI.
+The frontend dashboard is powered by Next.js (TypeScript), automatically generated and styled via [v0.app](https://v0.app) and deployed on Vercel, offering a beautiful, responsive UI

 ---